jyothihande/MACHINE-LEARNING/README.md

 # MACHINE-LEARNING
-Machine Learning practice as a beginner and tried to provide explaination where-ever is needed with various types of datasets and algorithms.
+Machine Learning practice as a beginner and tried to provide explanations wherever needed with various types of datasets and algorithms.